fletchjp/Arduino-Servo-Switch/README.md

 All of these examples will run on an Arduino UNO.
 I have in fact used a NANO and a backplane which has more ground pins available.
 There is a need for a TCRT5000 IR detector and a servo and connecting wiring.

-The Task scheduling examples require the library IO_Abstaction which is available from the Arduino IDE.
+The Task scheduling examples require the library IO_Abstraction which is available from the Arduino IDE.

 Library documentation is available from the links on the Knowledgebase.